Events

 Moderator:

-3:45 – 5:00 p.m. | Panel #5 – International Climate Change Litigation and Diplomatic Initiatives
+3:45 – 5:00 p.m. | Panel #5 – International Climate Change Diplomatic Initiatives

 This panel will explore international climate change initiatives with an emphasis on subnational and NGO efforts, highlighting California and equity focused activities.
-Speakers will highlight coalition building and negotiations at the UN Conference of Parties (COP) and the sustaining efforts between that enhance this work beyond global events.
+Speakers will highlight coalition building and negotiations at the UN Conference of Parties (COP) and the sustaining efforts in between that enhance this work beyond global events.

 Speakers: